 7. Prompt Chaining / Task Decomposition

 Complex tasks are often best handled by breaking them down into smaller, simpler sub-tasks.
 You can then use a sequence of prompts, where the output of one prompt feeds into the input of the next.
-This modular approach allows for better control and debugging, and is essential for many Generative AI applications.
+This modular approach allows for better control and debugging, and is essential for many generative AI applications.

 These advanced strategies require practice and experimentation.
 Understanding when and how to apply them can significantly elevate the quality and complexity of tasks you can achieve with AI.
 Many of these patterns are paving the way for more autonomous and sophisticated AI systems.